 Physical Therapy in Colorado Springs

-A physical therapist is a licensed healthcare professional who utilizes various treatment interventions to maximize a child’s movement and overall function.
+A physical therapist is a licensed healthcare professional who utilizes various treatment interventions to maximize an adult's movement and overall function.

 They focus on the assessment of joint range of motion, muscle strength, motor control, neurological function, muscular and skeletal systems.
-Children may have abnormal movements ranging from very mild delays to severe motor impairments.
-A child may be diagnosed with Torticollis, Autism, Cerebral Palsy, Down Syndrome, Spina Bifida, and other genetic disorders; while some have unknown reasons for these movement disorders.
+Adults may have abnormal movements ranging from very mild delays to severe motor impairments.
+An adult may be diagnosed with Torticollis, Autism, Cerebral Palsy, Down Syndrome, Spina Bifida, and other genetic disorders; while some have unknown reasons for these movement disorders.

-A Pediatric Physical Therapist maximizes the child’s potential in the performance of gross motor and functional mobility skills.
-A primary goal of Physical Therapy is to teach the child and/or caregiver how to make changes in movement.
-Through learning and repetition of new movement patterns, the child improves existing skills or acquires new ones.
-Some examples include your child's ability to sit, crawl, walk, run, and play - whether they need a little boost or lots of help.
+A Physical Therapist maximizes the adult’s potential in the performance of gross motor and functional mobility skills.
+A primary goal of Physical Therapy is to teach the adult and/or caregiver how to make changes in movement.
+Through learning and repetition of new movement patterns, the adult improves existing skills or acquires new ones.
+Some examples include your adult's ability to sit, crawl, walk, run, and play - whether they need a little boost or lots of help.

 What is a physical therapist?

-A therapist may work with a child who has a specific health impairment/disease, poor coordination, decreased muscle strength, muscle tone, or flexibility, delayed achievement of motor milestones, or following an injury.
+A therapist may work with an adult who has a specific health impairment/disease, poor coordination, decreased muscle strength, muscle tone, or flexibility, delayed achievement of motor milestones, or following an injury.

-Many parents have concerns because their child falls frequently, has unusual movement or postures, or just doesn't seem to keeping up with other kids the same age.
+Many parents have concerns because one may fall frequently, has unusual movement or postures, or just doesn't seem to keeping up with other adults the same age.

-How do I know if my child needs physical therapy?
+How do I know if an adult needs physical therapy?

 - They have a strong preference for turning their head to one side or using one side of their body.